DeeMcCart/CI_PP5_Jeweller/README.md

 <br>
 Some of the site ideas and features needed only really became clear as I played with the site as it was delivered, and experienced frustration or spotted opportunites or elements that were worth adding.
 So the site grew organically as time went on.
 The Agile approach with weekly sprints suits incremental development, as it encouraged weekly analysis of what had been done, and how it might progress.
 <br>
-There were quite a few 'false starts' when I tried to implement functionality and then found that it just didnt work in practice.
+There were a number of 'false starts' when I tried to implement functionality and then found that it just didnt work in practice.

 Examples were:
 * I envisaged building a rich cross-reference of product characteristics using category codes e.g. to store metal type (gold, silver, platinum etc); type of stone (diamond, tanzanite, garnet etc) and other characteristics which could be built into a search matrix, with dropdown searches per category for the customer.
 However when I implemented this, I found it REALLY clunky to edit a product and to maintain the categories, and I also realised that the python q search functionality actually did a really good job of this type of searching (picks up any word or characters from product name/description).
 So I backtracked and reversed out this detail.
 I simplified the Product model as a result.
 See .
 [Link Text]([Link URL](https://github.com/DeeMcCart/CI_PP5_Jeweller/issues/31)) {target="_blank"}